splendo/kaluga/architecture/README.md

 }
 ```

-On the platform side the created Navigator should specify the `NavigationSpec` to be used for navigating.
+On the platform side the created navigator should specify the `NavigationSpec` to be used for navigating.
 Multiple specs exist per platform, including all common navigation patterns within the app (both new screens and nested elements) as well as navigating to common OS screens (e.g opening the mail app).

 ```kotlin